Yloquo/FGO-Macros-for-Bluestacks/README.md

 Skill up: It skills up the skill for n times, where n is the number set in settings.
 Note that repeat once means running one time, and repeating 0 times means 0 times, since 1 run * 0 times = 0.

-CE Merging: It opens the CE to mulch screen, scrolls down to select the CEs, and feeds to the selected CE.
-The Setup has all the info.
+CE Merging: It opens the CE to mulch screen, scrolls down about 7 lines to select the CEs, and feeds to the selected CE.
+This it will eventually eat CEs you want to keep, so you need to lock that much CEs to ensure the safety of your box.
+The macro won't unlock your CEs.

 ---